Aldersgate Sunday and Wesley Day

 Funeral services may also be held in the chapel by arrangement.

-At present we are not able to offer same sex marriages or civil partnership ceremonies in the chapel.
-However we are happy to offer prayers for same sex couples before or after a ceremony held elsewhere - please contact us for more details.
+We are happy to be able to offer same sex marriages or civil partnership ceremonies in the chapel - please contact us for more details.

-For more information please email Rev David Weeks via email@example.com
+For more information please email Rev David Weeks or Rev Josette Crane via email@example.com